Practising law in Nelson and Tasman regions for over 150 years

 Current name “Pitt & Moore” adopted

 Edward Moore was an articled clerk to Albert Pitt and joined him in partnership to form the firm of Pitt & Moore in 1879.
-The name “Pitt & Moore” is believed to be the oldest unchanged legal brand name in New Zealand.
+The name “Pitt & Moore” is believed to be one of the oldest unchanged legal brand names in New Zealand.

 Since that time the firm has maintained relationships with families and businesses in the region for more than 100 years.